Progressive Supranuclear Palsy

 - No subdivisions found.

-Progressive supranuclear palsy (PSP) is a rare degenerative neurological disorder characterized by loss of balance and impaired walking; loss of control of voluntary eye movement, especially in the downward direction; abnormal muscle tone (rigidity); speech difficulties (dysarthria); and problems related to swallowing and eating (dysphagia).
+Progressive supranuclear palsy (PSP) is an uncommon degenerative neurological disorder that causes progressive impairment of balance and walking; impaired eye movement, especially in the downward direction; abnormal muscle tone (rigidity); speech difficulties (dysarthria); and problems related to swallowing and eating (dysphagia).
 Affected individuals frequently experience personality changes and cognitive impairment.
 Symptoms typically begin after age 60 but can begin earlier.
-The exact cause of progressive supranuclear palsy is unknown.
-PSP is often misdiagnosed as Parkinson disease, Alzheimer disease, or other neurodegenerative disorders.
+The exact cause of PSP is unknown.
+PSP is often misdiagnosed as Parkinson disease, Alzheimer disease, corticobasal degeneration and other neurodegenerative disorders.

-Symptoms associated with progressive supranuclear palsy vary from case to case, but patients generally fall into one of four clinical syndromes (phenotypes): Richardson variant, atypical parkinsonism, corticobasal variant, and pure akinesia and gait freezing.
+The signs and symptoms of PSP vary from case to case, but patients generally fall into one of four clinical syndromes (phenotypes): Richardson syndrome, atypical parkinsonism, corticobasal syndrome, and pure akinesia and gait freezing.
+Less commonly, patients present with cognitive loss and no motor signs.

-The most common presentation is the Richardson syndrome, consisting of gait and balance impairment, a wide-eyed staring facial expression, abnormal speech, memory and cognitive impairment and a slowing and loss of voluntary eye movement, particularly in the downward direction.
-The next most common type is atypical parkinsonism, in which rest tremor is usually absent and patients have early impairment of balance and cognition.
+The most common presentation is the Richardson syndrome, consisting of gait and balance impairment, a wide-eyed staring facial expression, abnormal speech, memory and cognitive impairment and a slowing or loss of voluntary eye movement, particularly in the downward direction (supranuclear ophthalmoplegia).
 Cognitive symptoms include forgetfulness and personality changes, such as loss of interest in formerly pleasurable activities (apathy), impaired attention and concentration, depression, and increased irritability.

-The so-called corticobasal variant is rare and may be indistinguishable from corticobasal degeneration, which typically presents with a bizarre stiffening (rigidity and dystonia) and loss of voluntary function in one upper limb.
-Similar impairment gradually spreads to the other limbs.
-Speech and cognitive function are usually impaired, particularly in the late stages of the disease.
-The least common form of PSP is the syndrome of primary akinesia and gait freezing.
+Fewer than half of all PSP patients are initially diagnosed correctly because many patients do not present with the classic Richardson syndrome.
+Many of these patients are initially slow and have muscle rigidity and occasionally tremor, resembling Parkinson disease, and they may initially respond somewhat to levodopa.
+Other patients present with bizarre stiffening (rigidity and dystonia) and loss of voluntary function in one upper limb, as is seen in corticobasal degeneration.
+Rarely, patients exhibit the syndrome of primary akinesia and gait freezing.
 These patients exhibit hesitant initiation of gait and a tendency to freeze or stop when turning and when crossing thresholds (doorways).
 Their eye movements and cognition are normal.
 Small handwriting and low-volume rapid, mumbling speech (tachyphemia or cluttered speech) are typical and are similar to that which occur in Parkinson disease, but in contrast to Parkinson disease, there is no slowness (bradykinesia) or muscle stiffness (rigidity).
+Finally, some patients with PSP present with cognitive impairment, resembling Alzheimer disease or frontotemporal dementia.
+Most patients with atypical presentations ultimately develop abnormalities of eye movement, speech, swallowing and gait (Richardson syndrome) in a few years.
+Thus, the diagnosis of PSP typically becomes more certain as the disease progresses.

 Impaired eye movements eventually make reading, driving, and interpersonal eye contact difficult or impossible.
 Abnormal eyelid control causes the eyes to close involuntarily (blepharospasm) for seconds or more, and some affected individuals may not be able to open their eyes (eye opening apraxia), even when a spasm stops.
 Other patients have trouble closing their eyes or may blink less than normal, causing the eyes to become dry and red.